wchang17/js-dc-5/01-command-line/assignment.md

 * [Introduction, Eloquent JavaScript](http://eloquentjavascript.net/00_intro.html)
 * [Chapter 1, Eloquent JavaScript](http://eloquentjavascript.net/01_values.html)

+Try to have fun and not think about Git too much ...

 **Take a screenshot when you finish Try Git and add the image to your pull request!**

 # Extra: